rwpogge/AstroCoffee/README.md

 ### `checkFeed.ipynb`

-Sometimes, the `grind.py` script either finds no papers or has some other error (like showing a previous day's posting of papers not the current day's).
+Sometimes the `grind.py` script either finds no papers or has some other error (like showing a previous day's posting of papers not the current day's).
 These are almost always problems with the source astro-ph RSS feed at arxiv.orb.
 This notebook is provided to check